axelvaldez/radical-companies/_posts/Posts/2022-09-29-fiat-dictatorships.markdown

 ---

 <div style="display:none;">
- <p>Dictatorships are bad for the economy.
-For example, look at Cuba, North Korea, and Russia.</p>
+ <p>Dictatorships are bad for businesses and generally bad for the world&rsquo;s economy.
+Just look at Russia, North Korea, or Cuba.</p>
 </div>

 <h1>&nbsp;</h1>